cs-ed/ed-tech-plan-leecology/README.md

 describe how you address class resiliency, such as adapting to transitions to virtual education, social/legal/ethical challenges,  and/or evolving course contexts.

+One of the most common problems I assume that I will run into will be plagerism and the use of AI in the classroom.
+With regards to plagerism, I am planning on implementing MOSS as an antiplagerism tool.
+While it will still be up to me to monitor and see why there are similarities, this should help to reduce copying.
+As far as AI and copying other people's work online, I am hoping to limit this using GoGuardian.
+Goguardian has an option to only allow access to specific sites, which would prevent students from writing out their problems in AI programs such as ChatGPT and copying the response as their own work.